-Each regular course has been designed to be completed in 10 weeks.
+Each regular course has been designed to be completed in 10 weeks, with the exception of the Winter 2024 term which was designed as a 7-week term under the same credit hour policy.

 Credit Hour Policy

 Southern States University uses a quarter credit system with four (4) terms per year: Summer, Fall, Winter, and Spring.
 The Academic Calendar runs from July 1st through June 30th of the following year.
 Each term is 10 weeks in length.
 A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than: